Prairie-Hills Esd 144

 District-Level NCES Analysis

-Prairie-Hills ESD 144 operates 9 public schools serving 2,511 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 7 other, 1 middle, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 2,473 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Cook County County.
+Prairie-Hills Esd 144 operates 9 public schools serving 2,511 students, placing it among the smaller districts in Illinois.
+The school portfolio breaks down into 7 combined, 1 middle, 1 elementary schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Cook County.

-Prairie-Hills Junior High School accounts for 31.0% of all Prairie-Hills ESD 144 student enrollment
+Prairie-Hills Junior High School accounts for 30.5% of all Prairie-Hills Esd 144 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Prairie-Hills ESD 144-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Prairie-Hills Esd 144-wide averages can mask substantial variation outside the dominant entity.
 Grade band: middle.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data

-Prairie-Hills ESD 144 school enrollment ranges from 4 students (lowest) to 766 students (highest), a spread of 762 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Prairie-Hills Esd 144 school enrollment ranges from 4 students (lowest) to 766 students (highest), a spread of 762 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data